MHCommunity/mousehunt-improved/README.md

   - Scrolls to the top of the page when changing pages on the Friends page.
   - Automatically goes to the person's profile when you select a friend in the search.
   - Adds a quick rank and mouse points view to the tournament HUD when you hover over your points or rank.
-  - Updates the tournament HUD to increase the size of the timer and always show the full name of the tournament.
   - Aligns the contents in the footer of pages to a bit better.
   - Improves the map invite popup when you're owner of multiple maps to look a bit better.
   - Updates the Scavenger Hunt map description to be correctly aligned and readable.